dfinity/portal/docs/developer-docs/backend/candid/candid-howto.md

 # How to

 As discussed in [What is Candid?](./candid-concepts.md), Candid provides a language-agnostic way to interact with canisters.
-By using Candid, you can specify input argument values and display return values from canister methods regardless of whether you interact with the IC from a terminal using the `dfx` command-line interface, through a web browser, or from a program written in JavaScript, Motoko, Rust, or any other language.
+By using Candid, you can specify input argument values and display return values from canister methods regardless of whether you interact with the IC from a terminal using the IC SDK, through a web browser, or from a program written in JavaScript, Motoko, Rust, or any other language.
 Now that you are familiar with what Candid is and how it works, this section provides instructions for how to use it in some common scenarios.

 As a concrete example, let’s assume there is a `counter` canister already deployed on the network with the following Candid interface: